CosmicFrontierLabs/cosmicfrontierlabs.github.io/README.md

 The canvasOpacity must control if anything in Canvas.svelte and it's children are visible That's what must determine whether the loader of carousel or hero animation are visible.

+That doesn't look great on slow 4g because it requires all the js to load, so need to think about it a bit more. and what my preferred pattern is for htis kind of thing. probably a pen and paper think for a sec.